xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ## To import database

-Backup the Live site using Pantheon's dashboard and then move the `.gz` file to the root folder and run `import-db`.
+Backup the Live site using Pantheon's dashboard and then move the `.gz` or `.sql` file to the root folder and run `import-db`.
 This is more reliable than running `ddev pantheon pull`.

 https://ddev.readthedocs.io/en/latest/users/usage/database-management/

-`ddev import-db --src=ellisontechnologies_dev_2023-07-10T16-24-44_UTC_database.sql.gz`
+`ddev import-db --src=ellisontechnologies_dev_2023-08-22T16-12-11_UTC_database.sql`

 ## To get files